Women's health clinic

 Puberty, pregnancy, breastfeeding, and menopause are all stages when hormones shift in predictable ways.
 Perimenopause often begins in the 40s and can bring hot flashes, mood changes, and sleep problems for several years.

-For others, symptoms appear earlier due to thyroid issues, stress, or ovarian problems, so our menopause treatments and hormone services are tailored to age, health, and goals.
+For others, symptoms appear earlier due to thyroid issues, stress, or ovarian problems, so care for a hormone imbalance is tailored to your age, health, and goals rather than offered as a one-size-fits-all fix.

 Medical and Lifestyle Factors

-Conditions like thyroid dysfunction, PCOS, insulin resistance, and chronic stress frequently sit underneath the surface of hormone complaints.
+Conditions like thyroid dysfunction, polycystic ovary syndrome, insulin resistance, and chronic stress frequently sit underneath the surface of hormone complaints.
 Extra weight, especially around the abdomen, can worsen insulin resistance and estrogen balance.
 Very restrictive dieting, overtraining, or lack of movement all put additional strain on the system.

 Medications such as birth control, steroids, or certain psychiatric drugs also affect hormone levels for some women.
 A full review of your history, current prescriptions, sleep, nutrition, and stress levels helps us see where the biggest levers for change really are.

+Doctors treat hormone imbalance in women by identifying the underlying cause through history and lab testing, then matching treatment to that cause, which may include hormone replacement therapy, thyroid support, and targeted lifestyle changes.
 Once we understand your unique pattern of symptoms and lab results, the next step is choosing the right treatments.
-At AgeRejuvenation, we use comprehensive HRT as part of a bigger strategy that also includes thyroid care, menopause support, and lifestyle changes tailored to you.
+At AgeRejuvenation, our personalized women's hormone care uses comprehensive hormone replacement therapy as part of a bigger strategy that also includes thyroid care, menopause support, and lifestyle changes tailored to you.

 How We Build Your Hormone Treatment Plan